eisental/RedstoneChips/circuitdocs/Delay.md

 title: delay
 ---

 A fixed delay chip.
-When one of its inputs changes state, the corresponding output changes it state accordingly after a certain time duration.
+When one of its inputs changes state, the corresponding output changes its state accordingly after a certain time duration.
 A sign argument is used to set the delay duration.
 Possible values are any duration in the same format as [clock](Clock): 120bpm, 10hz, 1sec, 2years are all possible.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/delay.java)